Improwised/kb.repairrabbit.github.io/content/_index.md

 ### Perform multiple actions with a single platform:

-* Create Appointment for the Customer
+* Create an appointment for the Customers.
-* Raise Ticket for Repaire work Management
+* Raise Tickets for Repair work Management
-* Record & Track Customers Data
+* Track & record Customers Data
-* Analyze the Overall work for the diffent Locations.
+* Analyze the Overall work for the diffent store Locations.
 * Verify - Invoice Data.
 * Manage work Schedule for the Employees.
 * Ease to monitor store work for different stores.